-School is committed to ensuring that students who are gifted and talented have access to careers information, advice and guidance to help them with their decision making and support their progress at school and beyond.
+School is committed to ensuring that students who are gifted and talented have access to career information, advice and guidance to help them with their decision making and support their progress at school and beyond.

-School works closely with the The North Yorkshire Coast Higher Education Collaboration (NYCHEC) this is a partnership between the University of Hull, York St John and the University of York.
-It aims to widen access to higher education through high quality, hands-on, collaborative outreach for pupils in Years 7 to 11.
-The High Five program works with pupils from groups currently underrepresented in Higher Education to inspire, motivate and raise aspirations towards University.
+School works closely with York University and their SHINE programme and with York St John University and their WAVES programme both of which aim to widen access to higher education through high quality, hands-on, collaborative outreach for pupils in Years 7 to 11.
+The programs work with pupils from groups currently underrepresented in Higher Education to inspire, motivate and raise aspirations towards University.